Interments & Disinterments

 When instructions regarding the location of any interment in a plot or lot cannot be obtained without undue delay or cannot be obtained at all, or where the instructions given with regard thereto are in the opinion of the Association indefinite, or when for any reason the interment space cannot be opened where specified, the Association may in its discretion open it in such location in the plot or lot as it deems best and proper, so as not to delay the funeral; and the Association, its agents, servants and employees shall not be liable in damages therefore.

 All funerals, upon reaching the Cemetery, shall be under the supervision of the Cemetery Manager.
-The employees of the Association are not and shall not be obligated to act as pall bearers for the removal of the coffin from the hearse, or conveying it to the grave or crypt.
-Any such act by the employees of the Association is done as an accommodation and the Association shall not be liable for the handling of the coffin containing the remains.
+The employees of the Association are not and shall not be obligated to act as pall bearers for the removal of the casket from the hearse, or conveying it to the grave or crypt.
+Any such act by the employees of the Association is done as an accommodation and the Association shall not be liable for the handling of the casket containing the remains.

 The Association reserves the right to insist upon receiving written notice of any interment at least 24 hours before the funeral cortege arrives at the Cemetery office, and at least one week’s written notice of any disinterment or removal of the remains.

 Owners of plots, lots, graves, crypts, or niches shall not permit interments to be made therein for remuneration.

 The Association shall in no way be liable for any delay in the interment of the remains where a protest has been made, or where its rules and regulations have not been complied with, and it reserves the right, under such circumstances, to place the remains in a receiving vault at the expense of the person making the interment, until the rights of all interested parties have been determined.
 The Association shall be under no duty to recognize any protest unless it is in writing and filed in its office at least 24 hours before interment.